Biggest Steelers Hall of Fame Snubs

 Looking at the above stats, it seems like if Morten Andersen is in the Hall of Fame, Gary Anderson should at least merit consideration.
 Unfortunately, he has never even been a finalist.

 Years as a Steeler: 1982–1994

 - 197 games

 - 672 field goal attempts

 5. Greg Lloyd

-Lloyd left Pittsburgh after the 1997 season.
-In 10 seasons as a Steeler he made three All-Pro rosters and five Pro Bowls.
-This is comparable to Steelers safety Donnie Shell’s all-star accolades.
+Lloyd left the Steelers after the 1997 season.
+In 10 seasons as a Steeler, he made three All-Pro rosters and five Pro Bowls.
+This is comparable to Steelers safety Donnie Shell’s All-Star accolades.
 Lloyd made more All-Pro teams and Pro Bowls than nine Steelers Hall-of-Famers including Lynn Swann, Terry Bradshaw, and John Stallworth.
 He lacks the Super Bowl achievements of those players, but it still seems that Greg Lloyd is worthy of consideration.